BernardGreenberg/NXSYS/Relay Compiler/README.md

 2. In the present document I use the term **simulator** to refer to the application NXSYS proper, that simulates electrical interlocking panels, relay systems, and signalling, to distinguish it from other parts of NXSYS, e.g., **TLEdit** or the relay compiler or disassembler (**DumpTko**).
 I use the term **emulator** (and **emulation**) to refer to the software code, or its action, that simulates one processor through instructions for another.
 There are three such involved here, one written by Apple on MacOS (**Rosetta2**), one by Microsoft in Windows 11 (**Prism**), and one inside the simulator.
 In all three cases, the architecture being emulated is the Intel 64-bit X86 by code running in the ARM architecture.

-3. Note that this stuff all works in the checked-in Github tree right now; if you clone the tree and build the apps, which works for both platforms, this is all usable.
-This affects the NXSYS app proper (henceforth, "the simulator"), and the "new" apps **Relay Compiler** and **DumpTko**, which are Schemes on the Mac and VC projects on Windows.
-There are no built executables or installers yet.
+3. Note that this stuff all works in the checked-in Github tree right now; if you clone the tree and build the apps, Debug or Release, which works for both platforms, this is all usable.
+This enhancement affects the simulator and the "new" apps **Relay Compiler** and **DumpTko**, which are all Schemes on the Mac and VC projects on Windows.
+There are no built executables or installers as of this writing.

 ## NXSYS Compiled Code system